FAQ

 Each dyslexic is different, as is the pattern of their dyslexia.
 A Davis Programme may not be the answer at a particular time for a particular dyslexic.
 For this reason a facilitator will meet up with you to ensure that the programme will be suitable.
 If it is not, we will tell you so and explain why.

-There is, however, a growing body of research evidence, some of which demonstrates the effectiveness of our methods and some, completely independent of our programme, that supports the techniques that we use.
+There is, however, a growing body of research evidence, which demonstrates the effectiveness of our methods.
+There is other research completely independent of our programme, that supports the scientific background on which it is founded.